michaelnguyen55/Bamazon/README.md

 	`How many units of the product would you like to buy?`
 	* Answer this question by entering the number of units you would like to buy.
 Please enter in whole numbers only.
-* (All questions are user authenticated.
-I.e. only enter whole numbers)
+* (All questions' answers are checked/authenticated for validity.
+I.e. Only enter whole numbers)
 * Example of both questions answered below:

 ![Buy Products Questions](Images/customer-buy-products-prompt.PNG)